hyln9/VIKIROOT/README.md

 ## Building

 Pre-built binaries are available on the release page.
-Otherwise, just run `make` in a native aarch64 debian.
-Currently it won't work if built with NDK.
+Otherwise, just add NDK standalone toolchain into PATH and run `make`.

 ## Usage